HyLora/emotion-fairness-bias/README.md

 ## 📁 Project Structure

-- `data/`: contains the audio files from RAVDESS.
 - `preprocessing/`: scripts to extract features and labels, and to infer gender from filenames.
 - `models/`: model definition and training pipeline (e.g., logistic regression, SVM).
 - `fairness/`: reweighing mitigation implementation using AIF360.